 Younger people with dementia: living well with your diagnosis

-This substantial 2013 resource from NHS Health Scotland was developed in partnership with younger people with dementia and carers and covers a range of key information areas (such as home, health, independence, work and money) and includes a section on ‘Caring for someone with a learning disability and dementia’.
+This resource from NHS Health Scotland was developed in partnership with younger people with dementia and carers.
+It covers a range of key information areas (such as home, health, independence, work and money) and includes links for finding out further information.
+The resource was first published in 2013 and revised in 2017 and includes a section on ‘Caring for someone with a learning disability and dementia’.